CalebBell/fluids/docs/tutorial.rst

 0.00102362

 Tank geometry
 -------------

-Sizing of vessels and storage tanks is implemented in an object-oriented way as TANK in fluids.geometry.
-All results use the exact equations; all are documented in the many functions in :ref:`<fluids.geometry>`
+Sizing of vessels and storage tanks is implemented in an object-oriented way as :py:class:`~.TANK` in :py:mod:`fluids.geometry`.
+All results use the exact equations; all are documented in the many functions in :py:mod:`fluids.geometry`.

 >>> T1 = TANK(D=1.2, L=4, horizontal=False)
 >>> T1.V_total, T1.A # Total volume of the tank and its surface area